Mango Crab Avocado Salad

 - In a medium bowl, toss together the crab, mango, avocado, tomatoes, and onion.
 Set aside.

-- In a small bowl, whisk together the lemon juice, lemon zest, olive oil, salt and pepper.
+- In a small bowl, whisk together the lemon, olive oil, salt and pepper.
 Pour the dressing over the crab mixture and toss gently to combine being careful not to break up the crab and avocado.